XofEE/KZG-Marble-machine/README.md

 **This secret will not be recorded and will therefore be lost after participation.**

 This special contribution for the KZG ceremony will take place after mid-March.

+The KZG Marble Machine uses a physical process to generate randomness, which means it is not subject to the same potential biases and patterns that can be present in pseudorandom number generators.
+This can provide a higher level of security in applications where true randomness is essential.

+The KZG Marble Machine is a physical device, which means it is more resistant to tampering than a software-based random number generator.
+If an attacker wants to manipulate the output of the KZG Marble Machine, they would need to physically access the device and interfere with the marbles, which can be more difficult than manipulating software.

 ## Random facts about the machine and its construction